Selection for Tuskless Elephants

 Kim Parfitt describes two activities (now merged into the activity “Scientific Inquiry and Data Analysis Using WildCam Gorongosa”) associated with the WildCam Gorongosa project.
 She also discusses a short film on lion populations in Gorongosa that she uses to introduce the topic.

 Case studies are powerful tools for teaching.
-In this blog post, hear from higher ed instructor Phil Gibson about how he uses case studies with his students to foster community within his classroom.
+In this article, hear from University of Oklahoma professor Phil Gibson about how he uses case studies with his students to foster community within his classroom.